 All guests must read and sign a Release of Liability and Waiver of Claims Agreement prior to their booking being CONFIRMED.
-A second copy will be signed at the lodge and before the start of their trip.
+A second copy will be signed at the lodge, before the start of their trip.

 Most heliski and catski guests leave a tip.
 It is customary, but not mandatory.